The current development plan in Surrey consists of:

 - Surrey Aggregates Recycling Joint DPD 2013

 The Local Development Scheme (LDS) for each authority sets out the details and timetables for the local plans and other development documents that they intend to produce.
 LDSs are available from each district's and borough's website.
-The county council's LDS is available on the minerals and waste policies and plans webpage.
+The county council produces a Minerals and Waste Development Scheme (MWDS).
+This is available on the minerals and waste policies and plans webpage.

 Surrey Design and its Technical Appendix attached below were published in 2002.